caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 from q2_dwq2._examples import nw_align_example_1
 ```

-Then, in the call to `plugin.methods.register_function`, you should add an `examples` parameter, to which you can provide a dictionary mapping example names (these will be sometimes be displayed with the usage example) to usage example functions.
+Then, in the call to `plugin.methods.register_function`, you should add an `examples` parameter, to which you can provide a dictionary mapping example names to usage example functions.
+These names (i.e., dictionary keys) will be displayed with the usage example in some interfaces.
-To do this,
+To do this, adapt your call to `plugin.methods.register_function` as follows.

 ```python
 plugin.methods.register_function(